Geo-Web-Project/garden/content/notes/Draft Proposal - ETHExpirationCollector.md

 function makePayment(uint256 id) public payable
 ```

-### Set Value
+### Set Contribution Rate
-Set the value for a license.
-Can only be done by current licensee or someone with `MODIFY_VALUE_ROLE`
+Set the contribution rate for a license.
+Can only be done by current licensee or someone with `MODIFY_CONTRIBUTION_ROLE`

 ```
-function setValue(uint256 id, uint256 newValue) public
+function setContributionRate(uint256 id, uint256 newValue) public payable
 ```

 ### isValid